YaoshiHu/Storm_TwitterWordCount/README.md

-# Storm_TwitterWordCount. \n
+# Storm_TwitterWordCount.
-Using Twitter API to stream twits and doing word counting job.
-Import this as Maven.
+Using Twitter API to stream twits and doing word counting job.\n Import this as Maven.
 Need to add a file containing Twitter Stream API access tokens with name twitter4j.properties.